backupbrew/switchbrew/NS Services.md

 ## GetApplicationControlData

-Takes an input u8, an u64 titleID, and a type-0x6 output buffer.
-Returns an output u32.
-Official user-processes use buffer size 0x24000.
+Takes an input u8 flag, an u64 titleID, and a type-0x6 output buffer.

-Reads [control.nacp](Control.nacp.md "wikilink") from the specified title content.
+Returns an output u32 for actual\_size.
+Official user-processes use buffer size 0x24000. [qlaunch](Qlaunch.md "wikilink") only uses flag value 0x1.

+Loads cached [control.nacp](Control.nacp.md "wikilink") to buf+0 and the cached icon to buf+0x4000.
+Returns an error if the buffer is too small.

 ## ListApplicationContentMetaStatus